 These can be done in a few seconds.

 How to Use Quick Analysis Tools in Excel?

 Here are some following ways to Operate Quick Analysis Tools in Excel

 Where is Quick Analysis Tools in Excel?

-I know you have seen this icon before but you have not worried about this.
-Not many of the excel users make use of this wonderful tool.
+I know you have seen this icon before, but you have not worried about this.
+Unfortunately, not many of excel users make use of this wonderful tool.
 We will show what the various kinds of analysis tools it has are.

 Quickly Insert Formatting to the Data

 Once you select the data, we can see the Quick Analysis tool icon at the bottom of the selection.
 Click on this icon to explore all the possible options.